 If your boyfriend has no prior history which would make it unsafe for the children to be around him, then the fact that you introduced him to the children will not constitute a material and substantial change in circumstances warranting any modification of your parenting plan.
 I suggest you speak...Read more »

 DOR just started taking child support from my check but I am waiting for the defendant, my ex to respond to the complaint.
 Can they take $$ if I'm questioning the arrears?
 Also how long does the defendant have to respond to the claim?
-What do I do if he doesn't respond and where can I get a default...
+What do I do if he doesn't respond and where can I get...
 Read more »

 Yes.
 There is a court order in place to withhold money from your paycheck for purposes of the payment of child support.
 The father has 30 days to file an answer to your complaint after he is served with a copy of the complaint.
 You will not get a default judgment from the court if he does not...Read more »

 This answer to this question depends on the terms of your Divorce Decree.
 If your Decree states that he is solely responsible for these expenses, then he cannot force you to contribute.
 In contrast, if the Decree states that you are required to make some contribution to those expenses, then he...Read more »

 Spouse has filed an A&B claim against me, misleading the police officers into who the victim really is (case now dismissed).
 I need help filing for divorce and staying away from him (as well as custody of my 14 month old daughter) because he is unstable and angry.
 Can someone please advise me...
 Read more »

 You will need to file a Complaint for Divorce and a Motion for an Order to Vacate Marital Home.
 To get an immediate order directing your Husband to vacate the marital home, you will need to show that you and/or your daughter's health, safety, or welfare would be endangered if the Court did...Read more »